maaolawuyi/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-The script Delete the directory my_first_directory
+The script script changes the working directory to the previous one